justinyoo/ms-graph-on-aswa/README.md

 ### App Deployment ###

-1. Register an app to Azure Active Directory and add the following values to GitHub repository secrets:
+1. [Register an app to Azure Active Directory](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app?WT.mc_id=dotnet-91112-juyoo) and add the following values to GitHub repository secrets:

    * `GRAPH_CLIENT_ID`
    * `GRAPH_CLIENT_SECRET`
    * `GRAPH_TENANT_ID`

+   > It would be better to register this app on a different tenant from the tenant where the app is deployed.

 #### GitHub Actions Workflow ####